Sarrasor/TrackingPeople/README.md

 ## Video
-Here is the link to folder with some results:
+Here is the link to the folder with some results:
 [Click](https://drive.google.com/open?id=1bFf2Bz0xscJkE7tbkzITag0BEhVA9H0z)

 ## Repository contents description